Iteration theorems for subversions of forcing classes: Nice Iterations

-So $\infty$-subproper and $\infty$-subcomplete forcings are nicely iterable\footnote{Now we mean this in the sense of nice iterations, it's unfortunate that the terminology conflicts here.}.
+So $\infty$-subproper and $\infty$-subcomplete forcings are nicely iterable when using nice iterations.
 Let us make one strengthening of these theorems that will be useful in applications.
-The key step in both proofs was the construction of the fusion sequence in the limit stage and in particular the $u$ and $\bar{u}$.
-In both proofs we needed $u$ to be as strong as a certain condition, but in fact looking at the proof, we could have strengthened it further if we liked.
-Thus we get the following theorem:
+The key step in both proofs was the construction of the fusion sequence in the limit stage and in particular the conditions $u$ and $\bar{u}$.
+In both proofs we needed $u$ to be as strong as a certain condition, but in fact, we could have strengthened it further if we liked.
+We get the following theorem, a version of \cite[Lemma 4.3]{Miyamoto:IteratingSemiproperPreorders}: